Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Choosing the right village to stay in can make a big difference in your experience.
 If you’re exploring Cinque Terre in 3 days, you’ll want a base that offers convenience, great views, and easy access to the train.

-While each of the five villages has its charm, Riomaggiore, Monterosso, and Vernazza are my top choices for places to stay.
-Whether you’re looking for beach access or a charming view, these towns provide the best options for an unforgettable stay.
+While each of the five villages has its own charm, Riomaggiore, Monterosso, and Vernazza are my top choices for places to stay.

 Riomaggiore

-Riomaggiore is a stunning spot to watch the sunset, with incredible coastal views.
-Also the accommodations in this village are less expensive than the others.
+Riomaggiore is in my opinion the best spot to watch the sunset along its coast.
+In addition, the accommodations in this village are less expensive than the others.
+That’s a major selling point for me.

-We stayed in Riomaggiore, and we loved relaxing on our outdoor patio as the sun dipped below the horizon and wandering the winding streets.
+We stayed in Riomaggiore, and we loved relaxing on our outdoor patio as the sun dipped below the horizon.
+We also enjoyed wandering the many winding streets and eating seafood and arancini from paper cones.

-- $$ – Casa Lorenza – This is where we stayed, and it would be great for a family with two large queen-sized beds and a small kitchen.
-Our host went the extra mile, bringing us fresh croissants, fruit, and yogurt every morning for breakfast.
+• $$ – Casa Lorenza – This is where we stayed, and it would be great for a family with two large queen-sized beds and a small kitchen.
+Our host went the extra mile and brought us fresh croissants, fruit, and yogurt every morning for breakfast.
 A real perk at a great price!

-- $$ – Terrazza Meraviglia – Another highly rated option with two queen beds.
-Great location in Riomaggiore with a nice outdoor seating area.
+• $$ – Terrazza Meraviglia – Another highly-rated option in Riomaggiore with two queen beds.
+It has a great location with a nice outdoor seating area.

-- $ – Il Barcaiolo – Another amazingly high-rated apartment with a great location and little lower price.
+• $ – Il Barcaiolo – Another amazingly high-rated apartment with a great location and little lower price is Il Barcaiolo.
 Only thing missing is the outdoor space.

-- $$$- Mare Fuori – For an additional bedroom, right on the Main Street, this is a great option for a stay in Riomaggiore.
+• $$$- Mare Fuori – For an additional bedroom, right on the Main Street, Mare Fuori is a great option for a stay in Riomaggiore with kids.

 Monterosso

-- $$$$ – Marty&Olly Luxury Garden Apt – a beautifully renovated apartment in a great location in Monterosso that has 2 bedrooms, but a bit on the pricey side!
+• $$$$ – Marty&Olly Luxury Garden Apt – A beautifully renovated apartment in a great location in Monterosso, Mary & Olly Luxury Garden Apt has 2 bedrooms, but is a bit on the pricey side!

-- $$$ – Scimiscià 2-bedroom Apartment – a very nice apartment in a great location.
-Has a wonderful set up for staying with kids.
+• $$$ – Scimiscià 2-bedroom Apartment – Scimiscià is a very nice apartment in a wonderful location.
+Has a nice set up for staying with kids too.

-- $$$ – Mediterranean Luxurious Apartment – a gorgeous apartment at a good price with a small balcony.
+• $$$ – Mediterranean Luxurious Apartment – A gorgeous apartment at a good price with a small balcony, yes please!
 I love that the pull-out beds for the kids are all twin size.
 No fighting during bed time!

 Vernazza

-A charming and colorful town, perfect for families.
-Kids can splash around by the docks, and its central location makes getting around Cinque Terre a breeze.
+Kids can splash around by the docks at the small beach and its central location makes getting around Cinque Terre a breeze.

 Now that we’ve covered the important details of getting to and staying in Cinque Terre, let’s dive into the itinerary!

-This Cinque Terre itinerary for first-timers is designed to help you experience all five villages at a comfortable pace, without feeling rushed.
+This 3-day Cinque Terre itinerary is designed to help first time visitors experience all five villages at a comfortable pace, without feeling rushed.

-You’ll get a mix of stunning coastal hikes, charming village explorations, and plenty of time to soak in the views.
+There’s a mix of picturesque coastal hikes, pretty village explorations, and plenty of time to soak in the views.
 Let’s get started!

 Day 1 – Vernazza To Monterroso